Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 **2. Set Up Environment Variable**
 - Click on the "No environment" dropdown in the top-right corner of Postman and select "Manage Environments".
 - Click "Add" to create a new environment.
 Give it a name (e.g., "MyServerEnvironment") and include the variable "FhirUrl."
-Set the value of this variable to the origin FHIR server (Azure API for FHIR server created above, or existing Azure API for FHIR server that you already have) FHIR metadata endpoint (excluding the "/metadata" at the end).
+Set the value of this variable to the  FHIR metadata endpoint (excluding the "/metadata" at the end) of the origin FHIR server (Azure API for FHIR server created above, or existing Azure API for FHIR server that you already have).
 - Select the environment you created from the dropdown menu.

 **3. Set Up Authorization**